A Survey on Deep Learning Event Extraction: Approaches and Applications: Deep Learning Event Extraction Models

-In \cite{DBLP:conf/naacl/WenQJNHSTR21}, the TAC-KBP time slot is used to fill the quaternary time representation proposed in the task, and the model predicts the earliest and latest start and end times of the event, thus representing the ambiguous time span of the event.
-The model constructs a document-level event graph for each input document based on shared parameters and time relationships and uses a graph-based attention network method to propagate time information on the graph, as shown in Fig. \ref{Wen}, where entities are underlined and events are in bold face.
+In \cite{DBLP:conf/naacl/WenQJNHSTR21}, the Text Analysis Conference Knowledge Base Population (TAC-KBP) time slot is used to fill the quaternary time representation proposed in the task, and the model predicts the earliest and latest start and end times of the event, thus representing the ambiguous time span of the event.
+The model constructs a document-level event graph for each input document based on shared arguments and time relationships and uses a graph-based attention network method to propagate time information on the graph, as shown in Fig. \ref{Wen}, where entities are underlined and events are in bold face.
 Wen et al. construct a document-level event diagram method based on event-event relationships for input documents.
 The event arguments in the document are extracted.
 The events then are arranged in the order of time according to keywords such as \textit{Before} and \textit{After} and the time logic of the occurrence of the events.
-Entity parameters are shared among different events.
+Entity argument are shared among different events.
 The model implementation incorporates events into a more accurate timeline.

-Ahmad et al. \cite{DBLP:conf/aaai/AhmadPC21} propose a GATE framework, which uses GCNS to learn language-independent sentences.
-The model embeds the dependency structure into the contextual representation.
-It introduces a self-attention mechanism to learn the dependencies between words with different syntactic distances.
-The method can capture the long distance dependencies and then calculate the syntactic distance matrix between words through the mask algorithm.
-It performs well in cross-language sentence-level relationships and event extraction.